1926

 Bernard PIERRE:

-Une Montagne nommée Nun-Kun, Bibliothèque
+Une Montagne nommée Nun-Kun,

-de l'Alpinisme, Amiot Dumont, Paris, 1954, 199 pages.
+Bibliothèque de l'Alpinisme, Amiot Dumont, Paris, 1954,

 A very lively book, very nice to read, describing all dimensions